-If your doctor thinks that you might have an infection or allergy, and to monitor treatment.
+Why get tested?
+If your doctor thinks that you might have an infection or allergy and to monitor treatment.
+What is being tested?
 The white blood cell (WBC) count indicates the number of white blood cells in a sample of blood.
 This count provides a clue to the presence of illness.
-White blood cells are made in the bone marrow, protect the body against infection, and aid in the immune response.
+White blood cells are made in the bone marrow and protect the body against infection and aid in the immune response.
 If an infection develops, white blood cells attack and destroy the bacteria causing the infection.
+What does the test result mean?
 An elevated number of white blood cells is called leukocytosis.
 This can result from bacterial infections, inflammation, leukaemia, trauma, or stress.
-A WBC count of $11.0 - 17.0 \times 10^9$ cells / L would be considered mild to moderate leukocytosis.
+A WBC count of $11.0-17.0 \times 10^9$ /L cells would be considered mild to moderate leukocytosis.
 A decreased WBC count is called leukopenia.
 It can result from many different situations, such as chemotherapy, radiation therapy, or diseases of the immune system.
-A count of $3.0-4.0 \times 10^9$ cells / L cells would be considered mild leukopenia.
+A count of $3.0-4.0 \times 10^9$ /L cells would be considered mild leukopenia.